Tearce: History

 A policy of Turkification of the Albanian population was employed by the Yugoslav authorities in cooperation with the Turkish government, stretching the period of 1948–1959.
 Starting in 1948, Turkish schools were opened in areas with large Albanian majorities, such as Tearce.

-The village was affected by the conflict of 2001, which strained relations between the ethnic groups in the village.
-On 22 January 2001, the police station at Tearce was shelled, killing one policeman and injuring three others.
+On 22 January 2001, the police station at Tearce was attacked by the National Liberation Army, killing one policeman and injuring three others, resulting in the beginning of the conflict of 2001.
+The village was a hotspot during the conflict.

 Demographics

 According to the 2002 census, the village had a total of 3,974 inhabitants.
 Ethnic groups in the village include: